FindoraNetwork/findora-wiki/docs/developers/local-devnet.md

 import Tabs from '@theme/Tabs';
 import TabItem from '@theme/TabItem';

-# Personal Devnet
+# Personal Findora Blockchain

-This guides shows how to run a Ganache-like personal local Findora blockchain in local environment for development and testing.
+This guides shows how to run a Ganache-like personal Findora blockchain in local environment for development and testing.

 ## General Prerequisites